DallanQ/sleeping_gods_3/Manual.md

 Starting with the first player, players take turns in clockwise order.
 Follow these steps on your turn:

-1. Ship Action: Choose a <b>ship action</b>.
-Move the <b>ship action figure</b> to one of the five ship rooms and apply the effect.
+1. Ship Action: Choose a ship action.
+Move the ship action figure to one of the five ship rooms and apply the effect.
 You must move the ship action figure to a new room each turn (you cannot repeat the same room two turns in a row).
 (See pg.
 10-11.)

-2. Event: Draw an <b>event card</b> and read the effect.
+2. Event: Draw an event card and read the effect.
 Events may present a choice, a challenge, consequence, or other effect.
 (For challenges, see pg.
 19.)
 Resolve the event card before continuing your turn.
 (For event card rules, see pg.
 12.)

-3. Two Actions: Perform <b>two actions</b>.
+3. Two Actions: Perform two actions.
 Available actions are listed on the bottom of the ship board.
 You may perform the same action twice in one turn.
 These actions are explained starting on pg.
 13.

 4. End of Turn: After you have performed your two actions, pass the captain token to the player on the left.
 That player now starts their turn.

-### Player Turn (page 10)
+## Player Turn (page 10)

-#### 1. Ship Action (page 10)
+### 1. Ship Action (page 10)

-<b>Move the ship action figure to one of the five ship rooms and apply the effect.</b>
+Move the ship action figure to one of the five ship rooms and apply the effect.

 - The five ship rooms include: Bridge, Galley, Deck, Quarters, & Sick Bay.
 (The Hull has no action.)